1koder/demo-repoz/README.md

 # Demo

-Some Text ...this is a demo to Github
+Some Text ...this is a demo to Github!